 No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 8 am.
 Prior to this, a minimum of three months' advance notice is given inthe Statistics Release Calendar.
 This is one of Statistics Norway’s key principles for ensuring that all users are treated equally.

 The annual wage statistics and the quarterly wage statistics are

 closely related, and are based on the same data source.
 Register based employment statistics

 The wage statistics in Statistics Norway are built around the European regulations for measuring wages, in addition to protecting national needs related to factors such as wage negotiations.

-The main objective of wage statistics is primarily to describe wage changes for characteristics that are not directly related to the individual, but to the characteristics individuals bring to the labor market and that are linked to the employment.
+The main objective of wage statistics is primarily to describe wage changes for characteristics that are not directly related to the individual, but to the characteristics individuals bring to the labour market and that are linked to the job (employment).

 The reporting unit in the wage statistics is enterprises.

 The population of employees is collected from enterprises in all industry sections except paid housework and international bodies and organisations in accordance with the Standard for Industrial Classification (SN2007).

 Each enterprise comprises one or more businesses, which are grouped by industry association.
 The analysis unit in the statistics is employee per business.
 An employee (individual) can have more than one job in different businesses, whilst jobs (employments) within the same business is aggregated into one.
 The employment figure will therefore exceed the number of employees (individuals) in the population.